ldeb/dayz-death-stats/README.md

   - web server running PHP (Apache, nginx, ...)
 - **[optional for posting to Discord]**
   - to be able to create a webhook on the desired channel of a Discord server
-  - Node.js installed onto your server
+  - Node.js installed on your server
 - **[optional for logging to a database]**
   - MySQL server
-  - Node.js installed onto your server
+  - Node.js installed on your server

 ## Installation
 - `git clone https://github.com/ldeb/dayzstats.git` to your desired folder